Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/utilities.md

 `IHealth.cs` is implemented by classes that have health.
 It is implemented by [UnitController](systems/unit.md#unitcontrollers) for two reasons:

-1. So that [GameplayScreenController](systems/user-interface.md#screencontrollers) can initialize the Hero's health bar with the correct current and maximum health
+1. So that [GameplayScreenController](systems/user-interface.md#screencontrollers) can initialize the Hero's health bar with the correct current and maximum health.
-2. So that [FloatingHealthBarManager](systems/user-interface.md#floatinghealthbarmanagers) can initialize the Villain's floating health bar with the correct current and maximum health
+2. So that [FloatingHealthBarManager](systems/user-interface.md#floatinghealthbarmanagers) can initialize the Villain's floating health bar with the correct current and maximum health.

 #### IHaveName